craigxchen/craigxchen.github.io/reading.md

 A list of books I've read, from 2018 onwards.

 ### Currently reading:
-The Master and Margarita - Mikhail Bulgakov
+Notes from Undergrand - Fyodor Dostoevsky

 ### Prior reads: (commentary coming soon!)
 **Italicized items are recommended**
 <BR>
+-*The Master and Margarita - Mikhail Bulgakov*

 - The Stranger - Albert Camus

 - Me Talk Pretty One Day - David Sedaris